 Jennifer loved her socks.
 They were rainbow-colored, and they sparkled in the sunlight.
 She wore them everywhere.

-She wore them on Monday when she went to school; she wore on Tuesday while playing at the park.
+She wore them on Monday when she went to school; she wore them on Tuesday while playing at the park.

-She wore to church on Wednesday night; she even wore them on Thursday when her mom took her grocery shopping.
+She wore them to church on Wednesday night; she even wore them on Thursday when her mom took her grocery shopping.